Icinga/icinga2/doc/21-development.md

 You need a free Microsoft account to download and also store your preferences.

-Choose the following minimal set:
+Choose these individual components on Visual Studio 2017:

+* .NET
+  * .NET Framework 3.5 development tools
-* .NET Framework 4.x SDK
+  * .NET Framework 4.6.1 SDK
+  * .NET Framework 4.6.1 targeting pack
+* Code tools
+  * Git for Windows
+  * Static analysis tools
+* Compilers, build tools and runtimes
-* C# Compiler
+  * C# and Visual Basic Roslyn compilers
+  * C++/CU Support
+  * VC++ 2017 v141 toolset (x86_64)
+* Debugging and testing
+  * C++ profiling tools
+  * Just-in-Time debugger
+* Development activities
   * Visual Studio C++ core features
-* VC++ toolset
+* Games and Graphics
+  * Graphics debugger and GPU profiler for DirectX (required by C++ profiling tools)
+* SDKs, libraries and frameworks
+  * Graphics Tools Windows 8.1 SDK (required by C++ profiling tools)
-* Windows 10 SDK (10.0.10240.0 - required)
+  * Windows 10 SDK **10.0.10240.0 - exactly this version**
-* Just-in-time debugger
-* Windows 8 SDK (includes mscoree.lib required by clrchecktask)
+  * Windows 8.1 SDK
-* C++/CLI support
   * Windows Universal C Runtime
-* Git for Windows
+* Uncategorized
-* .NET Framework 3.5 development tools
-* Github extension for Visual Studio
+  * GitHub Extension for Visual Studio

 After a while, Visual Studio will be ready.

 #### .NET Framework 3.5

-Windows 10 only have .NET Framework >= 4.6 installed by default, the Icinga Agent Wizard is built on .NET Framework 2.0 which is not included in .NET Framework 4.6.
-Thankfully Windows 10 have .NET Framework 3.5 (which includes .NET Framework 2.0) as a component on board, you just need to activate it.
+Windows 10 has .NET Framework >= 4.6 installed by default.
+The Icinga Agent Wizard is built on .NET Framework 2.0 which is not included in .NET Framework 4.6.

+Windows 10 provides .NET Framework 3.5 which includes .NET Framework 2.0.

-Go to `Control Panel` -> `Programs` -> `Turn Windows features on or off`.
-Tick `.NET Framework 3.5 (includes .NET 2.0 and 3.0)` and wait until the installation process succseded.
+Navigate into `Control Panel` -> `Programs` -> `Turn Windows features on or off`.
+Select `.NET Framework 3.5 (includes .NET 2.0 and 3.0)` and wait until the installation process is finished.

 #### Flex and Bison